-Locating connectors on the front of your computer
+Locating the connectors on the front of your computer

-The following illustration shows locations of the connectors on the front of your computer.
+The following illustration shows the locations of the connectors on the front of the computer.

-Locating connectors on the rear of your computer
+Locating the connectors on the rear of your computer

-The following illustration shows locations of connectors on the rear of your computer.
+The following illustration shows the locations of the connectors on the rear of the computer.

-Note: Some connectors on the rear of your computer are color-coded to help determine where to connect the cables.
+Note: Some connectors on the rear of the computer are color-coded to help you determine where to connect the cables on your computer.